BarbuCerbulescu/Robotics-Course/Matrix Game/Readme.md

 **How the score is calculated:**
 Each time a level is completed  (4^level)*nr_of_lives _left is added to the score.The ammount added is doubled if bonus lives are disabled(unless in the case above).

-Note:if you have BonusLives on your life will be restored before the score is calculated
+Note:if you have Bonus Lives on,your life will be restored before the score is calculated

 **Types of attacks:**